Introduction

 Sprout inhibitors should be used only in conjunction with good storage management.
 Federal law requires that shipping containers carrying potatoes treated with postharvest sprout inhibitors be labeled with the chemical name of the inhibitor.
 When small bags are shipped in master containers, only the master container needs to be labeled.
 Do not treat seed potatoes.

-Field Application: Apply 3 lb. a.i. maleic hydrazide/A to healthy, green, non-water-stressed potato vines at least 2 weeks before application of any vine killer.
-Apply when most of the tubers of Russet Burbanks are 4-6 oz in weight and Round White varieties are 1-3/4"-2" in diameter.
+- Field Application: Apply 3 lb. a.i. maleic hydrazide/A to healthy, green, non-water-stressed potato vines at least 2 weeks before application of any vine killer.
+Apply when most of the tubers are 1.5"-2" in diameter.
 If rain comes within 24 hours of application, effectiveness will be reduced.
 Do not apply at temperatures above 85ºF.
 See label for additional information.

-Postharvest Custom Applications: Bulk storage equipped with good ventilation through the pile or pallet box storages can be treated with chloro-IPC, sold under a variety of trade names, by licensed custom applicators.
+- Postharvest Custom Applications: Bulk storage equipped with good ventilation through the pile or pallet box storages can be treated with an aerosolized form of chloropropham (CIPC), sold under a variety of trade names, or Amplify (2,6-diispropylnaphtalene), applied to the storage area by licensed custom applicators.
 Application should be only after harvest cuts and bruises have healed (two to three weeks after harvest).
 Low doses can increase internal sprouting.
 Seed potatoes should not be placed in treated storage at any time.
-Chloro-IPC is sold as an aerosol treatment to be applied in storage or as an emulsifiable concentrate to be added to wash water for prevention of sprouting in marketing channels.
+These are also available as emulsifiable concentrates added to wash water for prevention of sprouting in marketing channels.
 Do not use the herbicide formulation for sprout control.
-Two other custom-applied materials are also registered.
-They are Amplify (di-ispropylnaphtalene) and 1,4 Sight (1,4-dimethylnaphtalene).

 Vine Desiccation